andybeckmann/Code_Challenge/README.md

  *  LeetCode.com: #1576 - Return string w replaced and no repetition -- ;lc-replace-qmark
  *  LeetCode.com: #1374 - Return a string with odd character counts --- ;lc-str-odd-count
  *  LeetCode.com: #1451 - Return strings words sorted by length ------- ;lc-sort-strs-by-len
+ *  LeetCode.com: #0028 - Return index of the first occurrence in str - ;lc-index-of-first
  *  -
  *  CoderByte.com: - Return string in reverse ------------------------- ;cb-rev-str
  *  CoderByte.com: - Return the longest word in a given string -------- ;cb-long-word